SanjoSolutions/consciousness-research/README.md

 [Demonstration](assets/a_o_ring_method.mp4)

-When the Os hold the calibration can be regarded as strong.
+When the Os hold, the calibration can be regarded as strong.

 ## Note regarding the consciousness level numbers